|

 3. Increase cultural tolerance by highlighting some of the many Hispanic elements in our society.

 Are you ready to THRILL your audience with a show that is fun AND different?
 Are you ready for the books to FLY off your shelves?
-If so, book Sailor Maggie and set sail into the rich world of books!
+If so, book Oceans of Fun and set sail into the rich world of books!

-Margaret’s Sail Into Books is a show FILLED with LOTS and LOTS of puppet characters that come to life right before your eyes!
-Sail Into Books features the story, Way Down Deep in the Deep Blue Sea, an enchanting story told by Maggie with Elmer the puppet and ventriloquism galore!
+Margaret’s Oceans of Fun is a show FILLED with LOTS and LOTS of puppet characters that come to life right before your eyes!
+Oceans of Fun features the story, Way Down Deep in the Deep Blue Sea, an enchanting story told by Maggie with Elmer the puppet and ventriloquism galore!
 Elmer goes on a deep sea adventure children will always remember!
 He encounters everything from sharks to submarines, pirates to porpoises, and finally emerges from his adventure in time for Mom to “dry him off” from the adventure in the tub!
 Children can sing along to old favorites like Octopus's Garden and Itsy Bitsy Teeny Weeny Yellow Polka Dot Bikini.
 This is sure to be popular with audiences 3 and up!

 Learning points: